andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 You get a text from the Curator:

 > It would appear that some of our guards have sticky fingers.
 Help me with some cleaning?
+Loot is payment.
 {:.text-message}

 **Objective:** Steal 3 jewels

-**Safe** requires 4x🧩 and contains a jewel

 **Special Rules**:

+* Safe requires 4x🧩 and contains a jewel
+* The item hex has _Safecracking Tools_
 * HELD BY GUARDS.
 When you draw a jewel or keycard from the bag, add a Guard from the supply to that hex
 * HELP ME WITH SOME CLEANING.
 Guide NPC starts with 💡💡💡 and has FANCY CARD FLICK as their special.
 (See NPCs in rules)
 * FANCY CARD FLICK.
 Use this action to throw the keycard to any hex in a straight line not interrupted by a gap, (locked) Lock, or unknown security.
-* OURS NOW.
-Keep any jewels stolen.

 **Success:** Unlock the Curator